dutchcoders/forensics-sqlite/README.md

 forensics-sqlite
 ================

 Dumps frames of the -wal (write ahead log) file of sqlite databases.
+The write ahead log is being written every once in a while to the real database.
+Using the write ahead log it will be possible to do forensics analyses on the history of the database (eg. modified records, added records etc.

+SQLite databases are often used mobile applications.

 ## usage
 python ./test.py db.sqlite